2022/23 Full-time Undergraduate course

 In this section

-A-level grades BBC if including A-Level Mathematics or
+Grades BCC if including A level Mathematics or

-Overall BTEC level 3 QCF Extended Diploma with profile DDD in a relevant subject.
+Award profile of DDD in a relevant subject.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard (provided subject requirements are met).
 Examples of combinations include: